facebook/openzl/doc/mkdocs/doc/sddl/instant-parse.md

 # Understanding Instant-Parse

-*Chapter 4 - Layout determinism and performance*
+*Chapter 4 - Understanding layout determinism*

 The instant-parse model is SDDL's most distinctive feature.
 It distinguishes between formats whose layout can be computed from parameters alone and those that require sequential scanning.
 This chapter explains what instant-parse means, when it matters, and how to work with it.

+For an overview of SDDL's language elements and how instant-parse applies across them, see the [Language Elements Overview](core-concepts.md#language-elements-overview).

 ---